leofofeo/de-camp-project-1/README.md

 ## From here, you can either:
  - activate your conda environment and run `pip install -r requirements.txt` from the project root, then run `make run`
  - make sure docker is running, and run `docker compose up` from the project root
+    - if using docker, ensure your environment variables are set correctly in the `docker-compose.yml` file

 ## Senator Trades ERD
 ![alt text](src/images/erd.png)